craigpastro/pgfga/README.md

 ## What is this?

-This is an experimental Postgres extension for doing fine-grained access (fga) within Postgres.
+This is an experimental Postgres extension for doing fine-grained authorization (fga).

 This is a WIP.
 There is no documentation.
 There are no tests.
 There are no validations.
 (I plan on adding some.)
 I don't know if it works.
 I am not very